500 Questionnaire Items Measuring Teamwork

 - Colleagues are willing to listen to the ideas of other team members

-- The members of our team listens to the opinions of others
+- The members of our team listen to the opinions of others

 Interpersonal Skills